 To work around this issue, you can use the Fast Action Manager to manage asset replication.
 This works without using the Sling queues, lowering overhead, while throttling the workload to prevent the server from becoming overloaded.
 An example of using FAM to manage replication is shown on the feature’s documentation page.

 Other options for getting assets to the publish farm include using vlt-rcp or oak-run, which are provided as tools as part of Jackrabbit.
-Another option is to use an open-sourced tool for your AEM infrastructure called Grabbit, which claims to have faster performance than vlt.
+Another option is to use an open-sourced tool for your Experience Manager infrastructure called Grabbit, which claims to have faster performance than vlt.

 For any of these approaches, the caveat is that the assets on the author instance do not show as having been activated.
 To handle flagging these assets with correct activation status, you need to also run a script to mark the assets as activated.